AREVD/AREVD/README.md

 }
 ```
 ### Acknowledgments
-The contributors of the code are [Tiffany Ma](https://sites.duke.edu/tiffanyma/), [Sarah Eom](https://sites.duke.edu/sangjuneom/), and [Maria Gorlatova](https://maria.gorlatova.com/).
+The contributors of the code are Neha Vutakuri, [Tiffany Ma](https://sites.duke.edu/tiffanyma/), [Sarah Eom](https://sites.duke.edu/sangjuneom/), and [Maria Gorlatova](https://maria.gorlatova.com/).
 For questions on this repository or the related paper, please contact Sangjun (Sarah) Eom at sangjun.eom [AT] duke [DOT] edu.
 This work was supported in part by NSF grants CNS-2112562 and CNS-1908051, NSF CAREER Award IIS-2046072, and by a Thomas Lord Educational Innovation Grant.